ChrisLayton/3ware_tool/README.md

 3ware_tool
 ==========

 A simple tool to save keystrokes when dealing with 3ware raid controllers.
-Tested on 9650SE might not have full functionality on other models.
+Tested on only a 9650SE and might not have full functionality on other models.

-Sadly at the time of testing I was in JBOD mode for software raid tests so the examples are pretty boring.
+Sadly at the time of testing I was in JBOD mode for software raid tests so the examples below are pretty boring.

+NOTE : I have only tested this in a system with a single controller.
+Its not really setup to handle multiple controllers.
+You could change the CONTROLLER variable to match the one you want to use.
+I understand what needs to be done but till I can test it I am going to leave it like it is.
+Now if you have a card(s) you care to donate/loan I am glad to update the script.

 General
 ==========
 I wrote this script to mainly check and turn on the writecache on my 3ware controller.
-I expanded it recently to save cycles typing commands and for easy intergration into other scripts.
+Over time I expanded it to save cycles typing commands and for easy intergration into other scripts.

 USE AT YOUR OWN RISK!
 YOU HAVE BEEN WARNED !